prane-eth/Graveyard_tracker/README.md

 ExpressJS and NodeJS for the backend.
 The interaction between frontend and backend can be done with either HTTP APIs or Web Sockets.

-#### TODO
-useful during covid times. request cemetery or providers for vacancies \
-Hospital staff or people cant travel for many kilometres to search vacancies \
-request required vehicles/things/chairs/meals for religious rituals \
-enable google map link, whatsapp link, phone call button \
-cemetery manager/visitor/govt can add data \
-end users can use data and directly go there. booking is optional \
-generate death certificate pdf with cemetery/govt logo \
-button to view location in google map